Arrow season 7: Home media

-The season was released on DVD and Blu-ray on August 20, 2019 with special features including the fifth annual Arrowverse crossover event titled "Elseworlds".
+The season was released on DVD and Blu-ray on August 20, 2019, its special features including the fifth annual Arrowverse crossover event titled "Elseworlds".

 Reception

 Critical response

-The review aggregation website Rotten Tomatoes reports an 88% approval rating for the seventh season, with an average rating of 7.36/10 based on 211 reviews.
+The review aggregation website Rotten Tomatoes reports an 88% approval rating for the seventh season and an average rating of 7.36/10 based on 211 reviews.
 The site's critics consensus reads, "Arrow recovers from a creative rut by throwing Oliver Queen in the slammer and letting the series' reliable ensemble blossom into the forefront."

 Reviewing for Den of Geek, Delia Harrington gave the premiere a rating of 3/5.
 She opined that Roy's inclusion in the season made his "moving sendoff" with Thea from last season feel "cheap" and that she remained "cautious" about the flashforward structure, but said that the episode was "solid" nonetheless.
 She concluded, "The Arrow Season 7 premiere manages to both wipe the slate clean and nod in the direction of the show's early glory."
 IGN's Jesse Schedeen wrote, "Arrow's Season 7 premiere kicks off the most significant status quo change in the series' history.
 Some of these sweeping changes are already working in the show's favor."
 He gave the episode a rating of 7.1/10, adding, "Arrow's seventh season has a promising start, though the premiere drags whenever Oliver Queen isn't the focus."
 Both Chancellor Agard of Entertainment Weekly and Allison Shoemaker of The A.V.
-Club gave the premiere a "B" grade and noted a comparison to ABC's Lost, with Agard praising Amell and Rickards' performances.
+Club gave the premiere a "B" grade and noted a comparison to ABC's Lost.
+Agard also praised Amell and Rickards' performances.
 Shoemaker explained that the episode "revisits a lot of familiar territory, but it breaks new ground for Arrow while having its priorities in precisely the right place.
 It's the beginning of a new era for Arrow, and whether you credit this episode's success to either focus or flash-forwards, it's a promising start."